Waste Prevention World

 Integrated Waste Management—Managing waste by multiple techniques to achieve solid waste and resource conservation goals.
 The techniques may include waste reduction, reuse, recycling, composting, transformation, disposal to landfills, and other means.

 Medical Waste—In general, medical waste is waste which is generated or produced as a result of diagnosis, treatment, or immunization of human beings or animals, is biohazardous according to Section 117635 of the California Health and Safety Code, is generated by biohazardous research, is generated by the production or testing of biologicals including serums, vaccines, antigens, and anti-toxins, or is considered to be sharps waste.
-For a more complete definition, see Section 117690 of the California Health and Safety Code or consult the Medical Waste Management Program of the California Department of Health Services.
+For a more complete definition, see Section 117690 of the California Health and Safety Code.
 You may also want to visit our page on health care waste at home.